dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

 single stepping off.
 After doing so, the test output should do down dramatically.

+Easiest approach:
-Easiest approach: change the makefile to only run `tests/0-epsilon-test.c`.
+  - change the Makefile to only run `tests/0-epsilon-test.c`.

 -----------------------------------------------------------------------
 ### Part 1: do a single switch from A() to B()

 For this make sure your code handles all tests tests besides test 4.
 Test 3 and 5 are reasonable; the others are trivial.

+Don't be afraid to add print statements (that you can easily disable) to see which routine is running, and at what pc location.
+You can add to the tests as well.

 -----------------------------------------------------------------------
 ### Part 2:  make a `sys_trylock()` for test 4.